Fact Sheet

 - Curable STIs can usually be treated with antibiotics or topical treatments.

-- If the STI you have cannot be cured, like herpes or HIV, you can get treatment to reduce your symptoms and take care of yourself.
+- If the STI you have cannot be cured, like herpes or HIV, you can get treatment to reduce your symptoms.

 - If you don’t get tested and treated, there can be serious consequences for your health.